dronavallipranav/rust-obfuscator/labyrinth_macros/README.md

 # labyrinth_macros

-`labyrinth_macros` is a procedural macro crate designed to complement the `labyrinth` super crate.
-It provides powerful compile-time string and control flow obfuscation capabilities, aimed at enhancing the security and complexity of Rust code.
-Not meant to be used standalone, necessary obfuscation features are in the super crate `labyrinth`
+`labyrinth_macros` is a procedural macro crate designed to complement the `cryptify` super crate.
+It provides compile-time string and control flow obfuscation capabilities, aimed at enhancing the security and complexity of Rust code.
+Not meant to be used standalone, necessary obfuscation features are in the super crate `cryptify`

 ## Features